-The technical textiles company, which has its roots in Dundee and still employs around 120 in its yarns division there, said Australian Steve Good will be its new boss.
+The technical textiles company, which has its roots in Dundee and still employs around 120 in its yarns division there, said Australian Brett Simpson will be its new boss.
 Mr Simpson was most recently chief executive at Belgian company LBC Tank Terminals Group.

 Before that he spent more than two decades with The Dow Chemical Company after joining it as a production engineer.

 He will join Low & Bonar on August 26 and replace Steve Good as group chief executive from September 8.

 Mr Good, who has been with the business for more than a decade and chief executive since 2009, plans to pursue a portfolio career of non-executive roles.